Mike George chooses his top three value-for-money semi-auto shotguns for those looking to pick up a bargain

 This growing sophistication of design and increase in price, in all semi-autos and not just Berettas, in a way transformed the semi-auto from a tough and simple knockabout gun to something in price on a par with a reasonable break-action double.
 Then, as the second decade of the new millennium opened up, there came a new family of guns which took the semi-auto back to its roots.

-One of the best of the new, affordable range is the Turkish-built Hatsan Escort, and it is the Escort Magnum you see in the illustrations.
-This isn’t the cheapest among the Hatsans, but a new one is only around £475, and £330 is a reasonable estimate for a well-conditioned secondhand semi-auto shotgun.
+One of the best of the new, affordable range is the Turkish-built Hatsan Escort, and it is the Escort Magnum you see in the illustration.
+This isn’t the cheapest among the Hatsans, but a new one is only around £475, and £300 or a little more is a reasonable estimate for a well-conditioned secondhand semi-auto shotgun.
 The Escort is a simple, reliable gun and there’s quite a lively secondhand scene.
 It is a great entry-level semi-auto, and ideal for anyone with part-time keepering duties.